chinapedia/wikipedia.abstract.en/Page/Meditation.md

 Sikhism

-Shabad_Kirtan_Sample.webms gather in Gurdwara's and recite Shabad Kirtan, a vocal meditation]]
+s gather in Gurdwara's and recite Shabad Kirtan, a vocal meditation]]

 In Sikhism, simran (meditation) and good deeds are both necessary to achieve the devotee's Spiritual goals;[75] without good deeds meditation is futile.
 When Sikhs meditate, they aim to feel God's presence and immerge in the divine light.[76]
 It is only God's divine will or order that allows a devotee to desire to begin to meditate.[77]